Worried you might miss out on the high refresh rate monitor that’s perfect for you?

 Most gaming monitors out there are TN displays as they are the cheapest to produce.
 IPS panels follow after them and there are important differences between the two.

-TN usually have a lower response time over IPS brethren with a typical difference of 3ms, but IPS monitors are still good for gaming.
+High response times can cause monitor ghosting and you most often see this on VA panels since they’re generally the slowest.
+TN panels usually have a lower response time over IPS brethren with a typical difference of 3ms, but IPS monitors are still good for gaming.

 You may have noticed how vastly different monitors handle gradients.
 Some will show a very smooth transition while others will suffer from banding and show obvious steps in the change of color shade.
 This is because most TN panels are 6 bit meaning that they can display 262k colors while IPS panels are 8 bit and can display 16.7 million colors.
 As a result, IPS panels are better at color reproduction and are the preferred choice among professionals where accurate color use is very important.